Table of Contents

 6. Output the final set of summaries as a list of dictionaries in JSON format.
 Each dictionary contains the keys "missing_entities" and "denser_summary.”

-Chain of Density template
+Chain of Density prompt template

 You can try out Chain of Density right away via our template in PromptHub.